 When individuals are financially included, it indicates that they can access and utilize a variety of suitable financial services.
-These services need to be rendered in a wellregulated setting, ethically, safely, and sustainably for the provider as well as the customer.
+These services need to be rendered in a well-regulated setting, ethically, safely, and sustainably for the provider as well as the customer.
 Having a deposit or transaction account at a bank, other financial institution, or through a mobile money service provider, which can be used to send and receive money transfers as well as store or save money, is the first step toward financial inclusion.
-Nevertheless, according to
+Nevertheless, according to Demirguc-Kunt et al. (2015), 2 billion individuals, or 38%, stated they did not have an account as of 2014.
+Along with the usage of official insurance products that help individuals better manage financial risks, financial inclusion also includes adults' access to loans from legitimate financial institutions, which they may utilize to invest in business and educational possibilities.

-Finance & Audit Research Archive letters E(ISSN-) 3006-1563 P(ISSN-) 3006-1555
+Finance & Audit Research Archive letters 1300E (ISSN- 3006-1563) P(ISSN-30061555)0063006